 The Roman Catholic Archbishop of Dublin is the President of the company and appoints the Board members.

-- St. Joseph’s School and Residence for Deaf Boys, Cabra (day and residential)
+- St. Joseph’s and St Mary’s Boarding Campus for Deaf Children, Cabra

-- St. Joseph’s House for Adult Deaf and Deaf Blind, Stillorgan (residential)
+- St. Joseph’s House for Adult Deaf and Deaf Blind, Stillorgan (residential and community services)

 - The National Chaplaincy for Deaf People

 - Trustees of the Holy Family School for the Deaf

 CIDP is in receipt of funding from the Health Service Executive for the two boarding school residences accommodating children attending the specialised Holy Family School for the Deaf and for St. Joseph’s House in Brewery Road which accommodates vulnerable Deaf and Deaf Blind adults.
 CIDP directly manages these services and is the trustee of the school

 The National Deaf Village Sports and Leisure Company Limited, which now trades as the Inspire Fitness Centre, is a subsidiary company of CIDP.